 Staying current!
 CORE Member Care: Check out the variety of ”reflections, research, and resources” on our weblog.
 It includes 225+ entries posted over the last six years.
 The latest weblog entries include brief quotes/videos related to living in peace (current) and living in truth–highlighting the personal character and moral competence needed for doing member care well.
 Loving peace and truth is foundational for moral health as mission.

 Staying current!
-MCA Resource Updates provide materials to help us integrate our lives globally as learners-practitioners (signing up is easy and free: http://eepurl.com/kcuon.
-April 2014 issue presents several training opportunities for MC; March 2014 issue lists 100+ books for a MC library (classics through current); February 2014 issue shares strategies for relevantly crossing sectors; January 2014 issue features two edited books on families and singles in mission/aid; December 2013 issue presents the new edited book on global member care, Crossing Sectors for Serving Humanity; November 2013 issue is on the rewarding and challenging experiences of living globally; October 2013 issue focuses on living in truth and peace; September 2013 issue highlights four recent resources/publications on mental health and psychosocial support; August 2013 issue includes some challenging/diverse perspectives on “healing humanity;” July 2013 issue provides materials on “global integration” and gloabilization/religious trends; June 2013 issue offers materials to learn about member care history and and to learn from global history; May 2013 issue provides perspectives on being faith-based in mission, humanitarian, and development work; April 2013 issue explores the type of world people want (including future directions for member care); March 2013 issue is on ordinary heroes; (everyday people who do heroic things–often unseen); February 2013 issue is on flourishing (happiness/well-being); January 2013 issue links to many cool tools for ourselves and others; [note: all of the 50+ Updates are archived on this site in the Resource Updates section, starting May 2009.
+MCA Resource Updates: This monthly resource provides materials to help us integrate our lives and work globally.
+Signing up is easy and free: http://eepurl.com/kcuon.
+April 2014 issue presents several training opportunities for MC; March 2014 issue lists 100+ books for a MC library (classics through current); February 2014 issue shares strategies for relevantly crossing sectors; January 2014 issue features two edited books on families and singles in mission/aid; December 2013 issue presents the new edited book on global member care, Crossing Sectors for Serving Humanity; November 2013 issue is on the rewarding and challenging experiences of living globally; October 2013 issue focuses on living in truth and peace; September 2013 issue highlights four recent resources/publications on mental health and psychosocial support; August 2013 issue includes some challenging/diverse perspectives on “healing humanity;” July 2013 issue provides materials on “global integration” and gloabilization/religious trends; June 2013 issue offers materials to learn about member care history and and to learn from global history; May 2013 issue provides perspectives on being faith-based in mission, humanitarian, and development work; April 2013 issue explores the type of world people want (including future directions for member care); March 2013 issue is on ordinary heroes; (everyday people who do heroic things–often unseen); [Note: All of the 55+ Updates are archived on this site in the Resource Updates section, starting May 2009.
 Also see the information in this section on the translation feature of the Updates--47 languages with just a click!]